fusionpbx/fusionpbx-docs/source/applications/call_center.rst

 .. image:: ../_static/images/fusionpbx_call_center_queue.jpg
         :scale: 85%

-*  To add a Call Center Queue **click** the plus edit icon on the right
+*  To add a Call Center Queue **click** the Add button in the top right

-*  Once a Queue is created click the edit pencil icon on the right.
-At the top right you can view, stop, start, restart and save the queue
+*  Once a Queue is created click the name of the queue to edit it.
+Once in edit mode, at the top right you can view, stop, start, restart and save the queue as well as make changes.

 Call Center Agents
 ====================